SMP Phase C Backlog

 Multi-Process SMP Concurrency Gates

-- Add an SMP scaling demo binary and focused manifest.
-The preferred first workload is a pure integer, deterministic, embarrassingly parallel algorithm such as segmented prime counting over generated ranges.
-It should partition work statically by worker index, avoid hot-path syscalls and serial output, produce a checksum or count that the parent verifies, and print one compact result line per run.
+c2790c0(2026-04-30 07:38 UTC), and the completed milestone is recorded at commit3fb89923(2026-04-30 09:45 UTC). - Add an SMP scaling demo binary and focused manifest.
+The first workload is segmented prime counting over generated ranges.
+It partitions work statically by worker index, avoids hot-path syscalls and serial output, produces aggregate prime-count/checksum verification, and prints one compact result line per accepted case.

 - Add a host harness for